 The market is said to be haunted by Princess Angeline, Chief Sealth’s oldest daughter who defiantly lived in a shack below Pike Street during a time when Native Americans were not allowed to live in the area.
 Its other most famous ghost is Frank Goodwin, one of the original founders of the market.
 Goodwin, who died in 1954, has been spotted near his old office, which is now the basement of the Alibi Room.

-... and of course, there are the gorgeous displays of fresh flowers (and dried bouquets in the winter).
+And of course, there are the gorgeous displays of fresh flowers (and dried bouquets in the winter).

-, you probably know someone who wisely chose to get their wedding flowers here.
+, you probably know someone who wisely chose to get flowers for their wedding here.

-There are more than 500 vendors at the market at any given time, including more than 150 artists, jewelry designers, photographers, and makers that sell their products in the Crafts Market.
+There are more than 500 vendors at the market at any given time.

+This includes more than 150 artists, jewelry designers, photographers, and makers that sell their products in the Crafts Market.
 Each item sold on those craft tables is locally made by hand, so you know you're getting quality goods when you're here.

 have lunch at the Athenian.
 And if you're in the mood for some fine dining, you'll have your choice of places like Maximilien and the gorgeous Pink Door (pictured here).

 Pike Place Market also happens to be home to some hidden gems that are fit for foodies, like Pasta Casalinga.

 It's possible to visit a dozen different times and never eat the same thing twice.